Minority Report

 “ ‘I have the information publicly available,’ Witwer replied.
 ‘With the aid of your pre-cog mutants, you’ve boldly and successfully abolished the post crime punitive system of jails and fines.
 As we all realize, punishment was never much of a deterrent, and could scarcely have afforded comfort to a victim already dead.’ “

-“ They had come to the decent lift.
+“ They had come to the descent lift.
 As it carried them swiftly downward, Anderton said: ‘You’ve probably grasped the basic legalistic drawback to pre-crime methodology.
 Were taking in individuals who have not broken the law.’ “

 “ ‘But they surely will,’ Witwer affirmed with conviction.”